• Skip to primary navigation

 Guests were greeted at the front door with a few fun details.
 The airline tags for Mexico were found on-line and I attached them to my vintage suitcases.
 I also printed out a bunch of vintage Mexican Valentines, that I found on-line.
 They were so cute, and I displayed them all around the party.

-Valentine's Day Fiesta vintage valentines
+vintage Mexican valentines

 For Seniors and Senoritas